Cam Lefresne

 Cameron Lefresne (born 30 June 1994) is a male international Canadian lawn bowler.

 Bowls career

 World Championships

-In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the sport's blue riband event, the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected again by Canada for the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples, Lefresne finished third in his group.

 Commonwealth Games

 Lefresne competed in the triples and fours at the 2018 Commonwealth Games held in the Gold Coast, Queensland.
 In 2022, he competed in the men's triples and the men's fours at the 2022 Commonwealth Games.

 Asia Pacific

 Lefresne won a bronze medal in the fours with Rob Law, Pat Bird and Greg Wilson at the 2019 Asia Pacific Bowls Championships, held in the Gold Coast, Queensland.